 So, while we suggest you approach with caution, read on to see how to give them a good wash.
-There is an option for washing by hand first.
+We've also included an option for washing them by hand.

 - Wrecked your machine already?
 See our pick of the best washing machines